 The percentages of common stock beneficially owned are reported on the basis of regulations of the Securities and Exchange Commission governing the determination of beneficial ownership of securities.
 Under the rules of the Securities and Exchange Commission, a person is deemed to be a beneficial owner of a security if that person has or shares voting power, which includes the power to vote or to direct the voting of the security, or investment power, which includes the power to dispose of or to direct the disposition of the security.
 Except as indicated in the footnotes to this table, each beneficial owner named in the table below has sole voting and sole investment power with respect to all shares beneficially owned and each person's address is c/o InspireMD, Inc., 4 Menorat Hamaor St., Tel Aviv, Israel 67448.
-As of September 21, 2012, we had 68,511,911 shares outstanding.
+As of October 23, 2012, we had 17,750,332 shares outstanding.
+All share amounts are adjusted for the anticipated one-for-four reverse stock split that is expected to occur the day immediately following the effectiveness of the registration statement of which this prospectus is a part.